peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Returns:</b>

 True if this CBOR object represents a not-a-number value (as opposed to whether this object's type is not a number type); otherwise, false.

+### CompareToIgnoreTags

+    public int CompareToIgnoreTags(
+        PeterO.Cbor.CBORObject other);

+Compares this object and another CBOR object, ignoring the tags they have, if any.
+See the CompareTo method for more information on the comparison function.

+<b>Parameters:</b>

+ * <i>other</i>: A value to compare with.

+<b>Returns:</b>

+Less than 0, if this value is less than the other object; or 0, if both values are equal; or greater than 0, if this value is less than the other object or if the other object is null.

 ### CompareTo